 This is not the version of America understood peaceable egalitarian democracy – it never was so to the disappointment of its socially progressive class.
 It is one of the great ironies of American history that the same time the nation promotes notions of democracy, there is all the time being created an underclass put in its place by the either the implementation of, or the threat of violence.
 Messner and Rosenfeld concluded their study writing that this American ethos produces a stunning effect in “an environment in which people are encouraged to adopt an ‘anything goes’ mentality in the pursuit of personal goals.”
 The high rate of gun violence in particular result(s) in part from a cultural ethos that encourages the rapid deployment of technically efficient methods to solve interpersonal problems.” (quoted in Slater, 6)

 It’s impossible to escape the irony of America; land of the free yet founded on genocide and slavery.
 The American Dream is a hope for abundance based on a system of structural violence.
 It does its best, or course, to camouflage the violence with other totems of destiny or bountiful visions.
 Evidence is gleaned, however, in how we speak about violence, how violence is employed, how the law interprets different violent acts.
 An armed society has inherently a different discourse than an unarmed one such that a society that is part armed and part unarmed carries a great social imbalance of social influence.
 Gun advocates are correct in the sense that they believe everyone should own a gun, everyone having their own private equalizer.
-Similarly, those who wish to abolish guns completely, as was done in Australia and other places, which would be a different leveling field, likely with less bloodshed.
+Similarly, those who wish to abolish assault weapons, as was done in Australia and other places, which would be a different leveling field, likely with less bloodshed.

 America’s fascination with violence, especially gun violence, has become the stuff of legend.
 As a nation that manufactures a great deal of arms, and has a large percentage of gun ownership.
 In addition to this, there is an American cultural tradition of vigilantism, a conditional acceptance of the rights of individuals to take the law into their own hands.
 The gun itself takes on social political dimensions.